Camino del Norte: Leaving on Good Friday

 “Here, you can read this once you get to your gate,” said my dad, handing me a carefully folded letter.

-My dad and I have a special relationship.
-We get each other.
-We love to bounce ideas off each other, build bird houses and retaining walls together, jump dirt bikes, go target shooting, or track a deer through the woods.
-We also write each other letters for big moments in life.
+My dad and I get each other.
+We love to bounce ideas off each other, build bird houses and retaining walls together, jump dirt bikes, go plinking, or track a deer through the woods.
+We also love write letters to each other for big moments in our lives.
 As I took the letter, I knew that this was one of those moments.

 My dad has always been there for me.
 He’s always been my provider, protector, confidant, and friend.
 Now, he was sending his twenty-two-year-old daughter off on her first solo trip to a foreign country, away from cell service, the English language, and his physical protection.
 I knew he trusted me, but more importantly, I knew he trusted the Lord.
 Still, I can’t imagine how difficult it must have been for him to let me go.